JavierLuna/jluna-commands/README.md

 Why are you still here?
 You really want to make me happy don't you?

-So help me expand this command-list and improve already existing scripts!!
+So help me expand this command list and improve already existing scripts!!

 Thank you so much for everything!